 Important things to know for household water emergencies:

-Informing everyone in your household so they can feel confident to shut water off.
+Informing everyone in your household so they can feel confident to shut the water off.

 Types and locations of water shut-off valves: